getsentry/sentry-docs/src/collections/_documentation/platforms/node/aws_lambda.md

 Note: You need to call both `CaptureException` and `Flush` to report errors into Sentry.

 Create the deployment package in .zip format, then upload it to AWS Lambda as a Lambda function.
-Checkout Sentry’s [aws sample apps](http://tbd/) for detailed examples.
+Checkout Sentry’s [aws sample apps](https://github.com/getsentry/examples/tree/master/aws-lambda/node) for detailed examples.
 Use [JavaScript docs](/platforms/javascript/) for more configuration options.

-Reference other serverless integrations [here](/serverless/)